apache/nuttx-apps/examples/README.txt

 examples/ustream
 ^^^^^^^^^^^^^^^^

+  This is the same test as examples/udp and similar to examples/ustream, but using Unix domain datagram sockets.

+  Dependencies:
+    CONFIG_NET_LOCAL - Depends on support for Unix domain sockets

+  Configuration:
+    CONFIG_EXAMPLES_UDGRAM - Enables the Unix domain socket example.
+    CONFIG_EXAMPLES_UDGRAM_ADDR - Specifics the Unix domain address.
+      Default "/var/fifo/fifo".

+examples/ustream
+^^^^^^^^^^^^^^^^

-  This is the same test as examples/nettest, but using Unix domain sockets.
+  This is the same test as examples/udp and similar to examples/udgram, but using Unix domain stream sockets.

   Dependencies:
     CONFIG_NET_LOCAL - Depends on support for Unix domain sockets